mbrochh/mbrochh-dotfiles/macos.md

 The above assumes that you cloned this repo into `~/Projects/mbrochh-dotfiles/src/`.

-Install plugins: Vim, Prettier, ESLint, Python
+Install plugins: Vim, Prettier, ESLint, Python, Sort lines

 # Start Postgres App